 History of World Day of Social Justice

-The world is facing significant issues including serious financial crises, poverty, exclusion among societies, discrimination, lack of access to facilities, and unemployment, that prohibit full participation in the global economy for developing countries.
+The world is facing significant issues including serious financial crises, high unemployment rates, poverty, exclusion among societies, discrimination, and lack of access to facilities that prohibit full participation in the global economy for developing countries.
 Back in 1995, Copenhagen, Denmark, hosted the World Summit for Social Development.
 This resulted in the Copenhagen Declaration and Programme of Action.
 Over 100 political leaders took a pledge to alleviate poverty, work towards full employment and create stable, safe, and just societies.
 They also decided that they needed to put people at the center of the development plans.

 In 2005 in New York, the U.N.’s member states reviewed the Copenhagen Declaration and Programme of Action at a session of the Commission for Social Development.
 They agreed to commit to advancing social development.
 Two years later on November 26, 2007, the United Nations General Assembly declared that starting from the sixty-third session of the General Assembly, February 20 will be celebrated annually as the World Day of Social Justice.
 On June 10, 2008, The International Labour Organization adopted the I.L.O.
 Declaration on Social Justice for a Fair Globalization.